 - vanilla extract

-I don’t know what I love most about these little hummingbird cake bars…the moist banana cake, the pineapple…the walnuts.
+I don’t know what I love most about these plush little hummingbird cake bars…the moist banana cake, the pineapple…the pecans.
 Who am I kidding, I love the frosting best.
-Nothing beats cream cheese frosting.
-And what’s nice about these bars is that the frosting and the cake get equal billing.
+Nothing beats a thick layer of tangy cream cheese frosting.
+What’s nice about these bars is that the frosting and the cake get equal billing.
 That means that although these bars are small, they pack a wallop.
-But you’re probably wondering about those secret ingredients…ok, I added coconut, and a little shot of Bourbon.
-I tinkered with the original 1978 recipe, which you can see here.

-more bar desserts to try
+more bar desserts

 - White Chocolate Pecan Cookie Bars